Loading…

 Friday May 16, 2025 12:00pm - 1:00pm EDT

-The Value of Their Voice: Curating Student Art Exhibits with Student Employees - Jacob Lackner
+The Value of Their Voices: Curating Student Art Exhibits with Student Employees - Jacob Lackner

 Promoting Browsing and Serendipitous Discovery in Increasingly Digital Collections - Laurin Davis